Everything You Need to Know About

 2020 Scalloping Season in Cape San Blas Florida

 Cape San Blas is in the far left light green section called St. Joseph Bay and Gulf County: Aug.
-16 through Sept.
-24, 2020.
-This region includes all state waters from the Mexico Beach Canal in Bay County to the westernmost point of St. Vincent Island in Franklin County.
+16-Sept.
+24. This region includes all state waters from the Mexico Beach Canal in Bay County to the westernmost point of St. Vincent Island in Franklin County.

 Here are a few key items you will need to get before you go scalloping.